 1. Set Up the Screw Gun

 If you want the screws to be flush in the drywall, you will need to set the driver bit to sit proud of the nose by 1mm.
-This ensures that once the correct depth is reached, the clutch disengages the motor.
+This ensures that once the correct depth is reached, the clutch will disengage the motor and prevent overtightening.

 2. Check the Depth

-To check you have the screw set at the correct depth, drive one into a scrap piece of drywall.
-If it sits flush and there is no damage to the drywall, you are good to go.
+To check that you have set the correct depth, drive a screw into an unwanted piece of drywall.
+If the screw sits flush and you don’t damage the drywall, you are ready to start.

 3. Brace the Drywall

-Ensure that the drywall is secured temporarily and in the correct position.
-You might get someone to hold it in place, at least until you have driven the first couple of screws.
+Ensure that the drywall is in the correct position and won’t move when you start driving screws.
+It is worth asking someone to hold it in place, at least until you have inserted the first couple of screws.

 4. Load the Screw